If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 - First you will have an ultrasound to make sure you are no more than 9 weeks (63 days) pregnant.
 You will also have blood work to check your blood type and pregnancy hormone level.

 - If you are less than 9 weeks (63 days) pregnant, you will meet with a nurse to talk about the procedure in detail.

 - You will then meet with a doctor, who will take your medical history and give you a prescription for Mifegymiso.

-What are the possible side effects?
+What are the possible risks?

-- Other common side effects include:
+Possible side effects include:

 - nausea (feeling sick to your stomach)

 - fatigue (feeling tired)